 The analysis of this information and coordination between the various parties has a prominent place in the overall assessment of the potential target company.
 Furthermore, the entire process is subject to great time pressure – usually the time window for the first and possibly second round of bidders is only a few weeks.
 As a result, the buyer faces the risk that important subjects are not identified in due time or investment opportunities are missed if the buyer's relevant departments are too small or there is a general lack of experience in the M&A process.

 M&A Process and Execution of Transaction with FAS AG

 A successful factor for the safe and sustainable execution of a transaction is not only technical competency, but also sufficient availability in terms of capacities and appropriate expertise.
-These requirements are met by FAS AG since our experienced advisors have the necessary holistic expertise and will support you along the acquisition value chain during the entire execution of the transaction.
+These requirements are met by FAS AG since our experienced advisors have the necessary holistic expertise and will support you along the acquisition value chain from a business perspective during the entire execution of the transaction.
 This relates to the core tasks of the process and M&A project management, and extends from the first consultation when the indicative offer is submitted to all the phases of the M&A process and ultimately the final post-merger integration.